needle-engine/deploy-to-netlify/README.md

 # Needle Engine on Netlify
+This repository contains a vite based web project generated in Unity.
+For use Netlify's continuous deployment pipeline the following changes need to be made:
+- Make sure gzip is disabled in `vite.config.js`.
+  → Remove this line `useGzip(needleConfig) ? viteCompression({ deleteOriginFile: true }) : null` in `vite.config.js` in your project

 ## Setup on Netlify
 1) Go to "Site settings/Build & deploy" and click on "Continous deployment"